taicheeze/coag_model/README.md

 ## Analyzing data

 After running the model, the data will be stored in the folder ./output unless specified elsewhere.
-The data is saved as a .m file to be parsed with MATLAB using the MATLAB function *custom_solver_data_analysis_general* The syntax for this function is as follows:
+The data is saved as a .m file to be parsed with MATLAB using the MATLAB function *custom_solver_data_analysis_general*.

+The syntax for this function is as follows:
 [t_list, conc_list, species_list, x, y, dx, dy] = custom_solver_data_analysis_general(number_of_intervals) where t_list is the time vector, conc_list is the species concentrations in a cell array, species list a cell array of output species names, x, y, dx and dy are coordinates and intervals of the mesh.

 If you want average values over an area/line, rather than concentrations at every node, you can use the *coag_plot* MATLAB function to do this calculation.
 The syntax for the command is:

 [t1, y] = coag_plot(C,t,species_list,dx,dy,cutoff,xrange,x,yrange,y)

 where t1, and y are your output time and concentration arrays, C is the concentration cell array that is output from *custom_solver_data_analysis_general*, same with t, species_list, dx, x and y. xrange and yrange are two element vectors in the form [min_val max_val], cutoff is the index of the last volume species in the species list, since surface species have to be averaged over a line rather than an area.

 # Creating your own model